martinechtner/montserrat_fonts/README.md

-# Add a custom font (montserrat) to your Rails 4.x project
+# Add a custom font to your Rails 4.x app

 ---